Hiring in the Time of Covid-19

 While hiring online seems unconventional to many companies and hiring experts, if done the right way, it sure can deliver results at par and maybe even better than the traditional methods.

 With everything under a lockdown, this seems to be the most accessible way out.
 Switch any physical communications such as walk-in interviews or aptitude tests to email or telephone.
-This can easily be utilised by even bootstrapped organisations by using their existing resources.
+This can easily be utilized by even bootstrapped organizations by using their existing resources.

 Using a screen monitor and a voice-enabled video camera during the tests can eliminate the possibility of cheating.
 A screen monitor will mitigate any risk of the candidate searching for the solutions online while a camera eliminates the chances of another person prompting the candidate.

 While most probation periods last for around 3 to 6 months long, this might not be the best way to move forward during this period of social distancing and lockdowns.
 What we suggest during these times, is that you test the employee for his or her practical skills before onboarding by going on a short paid trial period or project-based payment model initially.